SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 [^3]: [Availability Zones in Neutron for OVN](https://docs.openstack.org/neutron/latest/admin/ovn/availability_zones.html)

-### Open questions
+### Cross-Attaching volumes from one AZ to another compute AZ

 Without the networking AZs we only need to take a closer look into attaching volumes to virtual machines across AZs.

+When there is more than one Storage Availability Zone, those AZs do normally align with the Compute Availability Zones.
+This means that in fire zone 1 exist compute AZ 1 and storage AZ 1, in fire zone 2 are compute AZ 2 and storage AZ 2 and the same for fire zone 3.
-It is possible to allow or forbid cross-attaching volumes from one AZ to virtual machines in another AZ.
+It is possible to allow or forbid cross-attaching volumes from one storage Availability Zone to virtual machines in another AZ.
-If it is not allowed, then the creation of volume-based virtual machines will fail, in case of an outage of a complete Availability Zone.
+If it is not allowed, then the creation of volume-based virtual machines will fail, if there is no space left for VMs in the corresponding Availability Zone.
-This does not seem to be a good option in regard for the failure safety level, as transfering a virtual machine from one AZ to another in a failure case will get way more complex.
-A replication of the volume has to be present in another storage Availability Zone that can be attached to the corresponding compute Availability Zone, which is not the AZ, that has an outage.
+While this may be unfortunate, it gives customers a very clear picture of an Availability Zone.
+It clarifies that having a virtual machine in another AZ also requires have a backup or replication of volumes in the other storage AZ.
-Then this replication - maybe a snapshot - can be used to create a new virtual machine.
+Then this backup or replication can be used to create a new virtual machine in the other AZ.

-While it seems to be a good decision to allow cross-attach, CSPs currently do not seem to widely use it.
+It seems to be a good decision to not encourage CSPs to allow cross-attach.
-The reasons for and against this configuration may need to be discussed further to decide, whether this standard should make any recommendations regarding cross-attach.
+Currently CSPs also do not seem to widely use it.

 ## Standard

 If Compute Availability Zone are used, they MUST be in different fire zones.
 Availabilty Zones for Storage SHOULD be setup, if there is no storage backend used that can span over different fire zones and automatically replicate the data.
+Otherwise a single Availabilty Zone for Storage SHOULD be configured.

-[TO BE DISCUSSED:] If Availability Zones for Storage are used, the attaching of volumes from one Storage Availability Zone to another Compute Availability Zone (cross-attach) SHOULD be allowed.
+If more than one Availability Zone for Storage is set up, the attaching of volumes from one Storage Availability Zone to another Compute Availability Zone (cross-attach) SHOULD NOT be possible.

 Within each Availability Zone: